zquintana/ess-help/content/intellectual-property/index.md

 of H.E.L.P. via technical provisions of our license agreements with automakers and their OEM suppliers.
 Once fully deployed as a standard feature on every car, the H.E.L.P. emergency lighting pattern you see on the roadway will be the same, irrespective of vehicle make and model.
-When you see a vehicle strobing in H.E.L.P.’s emergency mode – whether it be a Toyota, BMW, Volvo, Hyundai, GM, Ferrari, or Tesla – you will know (a) it is a passenger vehicle, (b) it is stationary, and (c) most importantly, you need to slow down and move over a lane if possible.
+When you see a vehicle strobing in H.E.L.P.’s Emergency Mode – whether it be a Toyota, BMW, Volvo, Hyundai, GM, Ferrari, or Tesla – you will know (a) it is a passenger vehicle, (b) it is stationary, and (c) most importantly, you need to slow down and move over a lane if possible.